-Ideal water conditions for bathing a dog
+Ideal water conditions for bathing a dog:

-Especially if you bathe or shower your dog outside - where the hoses can run cold or hot - you should pay attention to the water temperature and pressure.
+Especially if you bathe or shower your dog outside - where the hoses can run cold or hot - you should pay attention to the water temperature and water pressure.

 Things you need for bathing or showering your dog:

-This is how you bathe your dog:
+How to bathe your dog:

 The following is much simpler:

-Open the special DuschDog shower head, insert the DuschDog tablet, close the shower head and connect it to the hose: then, in just one go, wet and rinse the dog at the same time - without foam, without burning, without dog shampoo, without rinsing - without wasting much time.
+special DuschDog shower head to open, Dusch Dog tablet insert, close the shower head and connect to the hose: then wet and shower the dog simultaneously in just one step - without foam, without burning, without dog shampoo, without rinsing off - without spending a lot of time.

 Protect your dog

-Working from the neck down
+Work from the neck down